Space lab is a precursor to a 20-ton space station

-China was late to the space race – it didn’t send its first satellite into space until 1970 – just after the United States put the first man on the moon.
+China was late to the space race – it didn’t send its first satellite into space until 1970 – just after the US put the first man on the moon.

-But in the decades since, China has pumped enormous amounts of money and resources into research and training.
-Future plans include sending a robotic probe to Mars and a potential manned mission to the moon.
+But over the last four decades, China has pumped enormous amounts of money and resources into research and training.
+Future plans include sending a robotic probe to Mars and a potential manned mission to the Moon.

 “If the US does not change its policies very soon and begin to work with China in space, it will lose whatever leverage it might having in shaping Chinese space plans for the future, ” Johnson-Freese said.